The Paper Store (2016 film): Production

 The Paper Store is a film adaptation of Katharine Clark Gray's play 516 (five-sixteen), workshopped at the New York International Fringe Festival in 2007, with four out of five stars on Time Out (magazine).
-516 received its first professional debut through Philadelphia Theater Workshop in 2010, culminating in plans to adapt the play into a film shortly thereafter.
+516 received its professional debut through Philadelphia Theater Workshop in 2010, culminating in plans to adapt the play into a film shortly thereafter.

 Katharine and her husband, Nicholas Gray, were producing partners at A Chip & A Chair Films (If You Could Say It In Words) for eight years before branching off to create Uncompromised Creative.
 The company partnered with producers Jonathan Gray, Bonnie Timmermann, John Grossman, executive producer Bruce Meyerson, and co-executive producers Actium Pictures and Matthew Bronson, to make The Paper Store, Uncompromised Creative's feature debut.

 Filming took place in New York City and Syracuse, NY.
 The interiors of all three leads' homes were shot on the re-decorated apartment sets from Broad City (2014).

 Release

 Video on-demand-rights were licensed by Flix Premiere.
-The film was released on June 9, 2017 in the United States and June 17 in the United Kingdom.
-On July 24, 2018 the movie became widely available via Amazon and iTunes on V.O.D., with DVD release to follow on October 9, 2018.
+The film was released on June 9, 2017, in the United States and June 17 in the United Kingdom.
+On July 24, 2018, the movie became widely available via Amazon and iTunes on V.O.D., with DVD release to follow on October 9, 2018.